ashwanth01-pixel/flaskapp/updatesbybot.md

 - Problem: Secrets are not properly managed
 - Applied Fix: Use GitHub Secrets for sensitive information like Docker Hub credentials

+### File: Dockerfile
+- Problem: No .dockerignore file to exclude unnecessary files
+- Applied Fix: Create a .dockerignore file to exclude files like .git, __pycache__, etc.

+### File: app.py
+- Problem: Debug mode might be enabled in production
+- Applied Fix: Ensure debug mode is disabled in production by setting debug=False or using an environment variable

+### File: k8s/deployment.yaml
+- Problem: Missing resource limits and requests
+- Applied Fix: Add resource limits and requests to the container spec to ensure proper resource allocation

+### File: .github/workflows/pipeline.yml
+- Problem: No linting or unit tests in CI pipeline
+- Applied Fix: Add steps for linting (e.g., flake8) and running unit tests before building the Docker image

+### File: k8s/deployment.yaml
+- Problem: Missing readiness and liveness probes
+- Applied Fix: Add readiness and liveness probes to ensure proper health checking of the application

+### File: requirements.txt
+- Problem: Flask version not pinned to a specific release
+- Applied Fix: Pin the Flask version to a specific release, e.g., 'flask==2.3.2'

+### File: .github/workflows/pipeline.yml
+- Problem: Docker image tag is not versioned
+- Applied Fix: Use Git SHA for Docker image tags, e.g., tags: ashwanth01/ashapp-backend:latest,ashwanth01/ashapp-backend:${{ github.sha }}